Introducing XBert AI: Add an AI answering service for your business in five minutes. Try it free for 14 days.

 Matt Hollingsworth, the CEO of Carta Healthcare, says, “One thing that I think is completely unconscionable is that you can’t share your data with other care providers when you want to get better care, and people get frustrated about that constantly.”

 Implement an interoperable EHR system and set a “tell it once” policy to ensure seamless coordination.
 This will alleviate the burden.
 Some leading organizations assign care navigators or case managers to help coordinate appointments, especially for patients with complex needs.
 These navigators help schedule care across specialties, remind patients of follow-ups, and serve as a single point of contact.
-Overall, ensure that the patients don’t have to repeat their story at every touchpoint.
+Overall, ensure that patients don’t have to repeat their story at every touchpoint.

 7. Incorporate shared decision-making

 Surveys show that many patients desire greater involvement in their care decisions.
 In England’s 2022 GP Patient Survey (with over 700,000 respondents), 44.6% of patients said they wanted more participation in healthcare decisions than they currently have.
-This was the highest level since this was tracked, and up significantly from prior years.
+This was the highest level since this was tracked and was up significantly from prior years.

 This research also observed that when patients engage in shared decision-making, outcomes improve.
 Patients are more likely to adhere to chosen treatment plans, have less regret about their decisions, and report higher satisfaction.